Super Simple Extra Tasty Pickled Kielbasa Recipe

 Instructions

-• Put half the chopped onion in a 1-litre mason jar.
+• Place half of the chopped onion into a 1-liter Mason jar.

-• Boil vinegar, water, brown sugar, and pickling spices.
-Simmer the sugar while stirring.
+• In a saucepan, combine vinegar, water, brown sugar, and pickling spices.
+Bring the mixture to a boil, stirring occasionally until the sugar is fully dissolved.

 Tips

-• Spice it up with crushed red pepper, black pepper, and minced garlic.
+• Add Some Spice: Feel free to kick up the heat with extra crushed red pepper, black pepper, or minced garlic.

 Nutrition